 2. After a five-year holding period

-Uncle Sam usually finds a way to tax earnings which means tax advantage vehicles are few and far between.
+Uncle Sam usually finds a way to tax earnings which means tax advantaged vehicles are few and far between.
 But Roth IRAs are great solutions for those saving for retirement and want to do so in a tax-efficient manner.

 When must I start taking distributions from a Roth IRA?